HeardLibrary/digital-scholarship/script/r/structures.md

 ### Methods for reading CSV data into data frames

 The method of loading data into a data frame by manually entering the items as part of the script is not effective for large data sets.
 Large sets of tabular data are commonly saved as files in comma separated values (CSV) format.
-All common spreadsheet applications (such as Microsoft Excel, OpenOffice Calc, and Libre Office Calc) provide a way to export spreadsheet data in CSV format, so that's the best way to get a dataset from a spreasheet into R. If a spreadsheet contains multiple sheets, each one must be saved as separate CSV files.
+All common spreadsheet applications (such as Microsoft Excel, OpenOffice Calc, and Libre Office Calc) provide a way to export spreadsheet data in CSV format, so that's the best way to get a dataset from a spreasheet into R. If a spreadsheet contains multiple sheets, each one must be saved as a separate CSV file.
 To save an Excel sheet in CSV format, go to Save As… and select "CSV (Comma delimited) (*.csv)" from the "Save as type:" dropdown.

 There are two convenient ways to load CSV data into a data frame: loading it from a file on your local computer, and loading it through the Internet using a URL.